lawrenceevalyn/Olli-game/README.md

 ## To Do

 * figure out a plan for indirect objects?
+* write tests for take and drop commands
 * implement "give" commands
 * implement "use" commands
 * make it impossible to talk to the robot